claire-wong/ISBM-2.0-Adapter/README.md

 ### Before Running the Program

-Make sure configurations are set properly in the Configs.json
+Make sure configurations are set properly in the Web.config
 ```xml
 <configuration>
   <connectionStrings>